matteoferla/Fragmenstein/README.md

 ## Premise

 Aim: place a followup compound to the hits as faithfully as possible regardless of the screaming forcefields.
+This makes a starting position for any subsequent calculations —say ∆∆G_bound vs. RMSD from the Frangmenstein pose after various optimisation cycles.

 ## Description